ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Representation Landscape of Ensemble-based PC-Training

-We verify our hypothesis on the representation landscape in general cases as follows.
-We train a \emph{standard} ResNet-18 on \emph{full} ImageNet dataset with 256 random seeds.
-To visualize the logit displacement between two homogeneous ensembles with $m$ models, we split the models into two halves.
-Then for a fixed input image, we randomly draw $m$ models without replacement and compute the averaged logits of this drawn ensemble.
-The process is repeated on the same image with $m=1,2,4,\cdots,32$.
-We present in \Cref{fig:hist_high_dim:logit_diff} the $\ell_2$ norm histogram of logit displacement between two random ensembles with different $m$.
-As the ensemble size grows, the distribution of logit displacement condenses to lower values.
-We examine our hypothesis in \Cref{sec:probe:landscape} through probability mass function (PMF) of logit difference.
-First we use all available single models to estimate a mean $\vmu$ and co-variance matrix $\mSigma$ for the logit vectors' distribution $\mPhi$.
-If we assume $\mPhi$ follows a Normal distribution,~\ie $\mPhi\sim\cN(\vmu, \mSigma)$, so will the logit displacement between any two models,~\ie $\Delta\mPhi\sim\cN(0, 2\mSigma)$.
-Then the norm of logit displacement will follow a generalized (central) $\chi^2$ distribution~\cite{mathai1992quadratic},~\ie $\| \Delta\mPhi \|^2 \sim \tilde{\chi}^2(\rvw, \rvk, \vlambda, m, s) $, where the parameters can be obtained according to~\cite{das2020method}.
-Since the probability density function of a generalized chi-squared variable does not have a simple closed-form expression, we use KDE~\cite{parzen1962kde} to estimate it.
-The simulated PMF is plotted in solid lines in \Cref{fig:hist_high_dim:logit_diff}.
-We see that the PMF curve fits the histogram of single models well, implying that logits of these models could indeed follow a Normal distribution.
-We conduct the same experiments above on many more images and the conclusion holds well, suggesting this property is not incidental\footnote{Analysis on more data points can be found in the appendix.}.
-If we move to ensembles of $m$ models each, the logit displacement follows another normal distribution whose co-variance matrix is scaled by a factor of $m$, ~\ie $\Delta\mPhi^\mathrm{(ens)}\sim\cN\left(0,\frac{2}{m}\mSigma\right)$.
-We demonstrate that the rest of histograms are indeed consistent with the estimated PMF of $\| \Delta\mPhi^\mathrm{(ens)} \|^2$ (dashed lines in \Cref{fig:hist_high_dim:logit_diff}), corroborating our hypothesis in \Cref{sec:probe:landscape}.
+We validate our hypothesis on the representation landscape through large-scale experiments.
+Specifically, we train 256 ResNet-18 models on ImageNet with different seeds and split them into two halves.
+For an arbitrary image, we randomly draw $m$ models without replacement in each half and compute the averaged logits of this drawn ensemble.
+We repeat the process and present in \cref{fig:hist_high_dim:logit_diff} the histogram of the logit displacement's $\ell_2$ norm between two random ensembles.
+Note that Seguin~\etal~\cite{seguin2021understanding} argue that the logit distribution is highly affected by the number of training epochs, therefore we follow the standard training recipe, which is detailed in \cref{sec:exp:setup}, for the assumption to hold.

+We examine our hypothesis in \cref{sec:probe:landscape} by comparing the histogram with the probability mass function (PMF) of the logit displacement norm.
+We start by using all available single models to estimate mean and co-variance $(\vmu,\mSigma)$ for the logit vectors' distribution $\vphi(x)$ and examine whether the norm of logit displacement will follow a generalized (central) $\chi^2$ distribution.
+Since the probability density function (PDF) of a generalized $\chi^2$ variable does not have a simple closed-form expression, we approximate it by Kernel Density Estimation (KDE)~\cite{parzen1962kde}.
+From \cref{fig:hist_high_dim:logit_diff}, we see that the simulated PMFs in solid lines fit the histogram of single models well, implying that logits of these models could indeed follow a normal distribution.
+We conducted the same experiments above on more images in~\cref{appendix:visualization} and the conclusion holds well, suggesting this property is not incidental.